hkirk/swtafp-slides/slides/107/finite-trees.md

 ### Reuse

 * Recursive datastructure can be quite complex
-    * Only have recusive logic in one place
+    * Only have recursive logic in one place
-    * Seperate the 'how' and 'what'
+    * Separate the 'how' and 'what'
         * FP in a nutshell
         * Sounds like SRP

 note:

-Seperations of concern
+Separations of concern

 ----